-Textile (cotton, acrylic, polyester), aluminum, steel, modelling clay, dimensions variable
+Textile (cotton, acrylic, polyester), aluminum, steel, modelling clay, dimensions variable.

-Drawing from the series …and an indescribable outline (IV), 2015, pencil, color pencil on paper, 29,8 x 42,2 cm
+Drawing from the series …and an indescribable outline (IV), 2015, pencil, coloured pencil on paper, 29,8 x 42,2 cm

 (in the Art Collection of Europejski Hotel, Warsaw)

 At some point, I no longer have a total control over the final effect of my project, how the project will be translated in the production process.

 In fact, I’m not interested in its exact replication.
 Technological limitations, contact with persons specialising in a particular material or technology, offering their suggestions on the subject — all this results in a very interesting process.
 I accept that chance, or other people’s knowledge, can contribute to my work, sometimes in surprising or unplanned ways.
 What proved inspiring this time was the aspect of machine weaving, where my handmade drawing was first interpreted by a designer at the factory and then by a machine.
 When I started working on this project,